at-gmbh/at-python-template/README.md

 ## Features

 * `README.md`: arguably *the* most important file of your project.
-Write it so that someone who knows nothing about your project can build the code, run the tests and start working on the code after reading this document.
+It's the first thing anyone will see who looks at your project.
+Write it so that someone who doesn't know anything about your project can build the code, run tests and start working on the code after reading this document.
+Check out [makeareadme.com](https://www.makeareadme.com/) for best practices.
-* code structure
+* Code structure
-  - `src/{my_package}`:
+  - `src/{my_module}`: this is your module - all your Python code should be stored here.
+Make sure to add the `src` folder to your `PYTHONPATH` or tell your IDE that this is where your sources are, if it didn't figure that out by itself.
-  - `tests`:
+  - `tests`: tests are defined under this folder.
+We use [pytest](https://docs.pytest.org/) as our test framework by default.
-  - `notebooks`:
+  - `notebooks`: drop your Jupyter notebooks in this folder and remember to move frequently used code to the module folder as soon as possible, or you'll end up with a bunch of spaghetti code spread out over way too many notebooks.
-  - config
+  - `config`: store your config files in this folder.
+Don't hesitate to create variants of your config files for different environments (e.g. debugging, integration, production)
 * setup
-  - `setup.py`
+  - `setup.py`: this is the standard Python [Setup Script](https://setuptools.readthedocs.io/en/latest/setuptools.html).
+It allows you to install your module, create distribution packages and much more.
   - conda:
-    * `environment.yml`
+    * `environment.yml`: definition of an environment that can run the module.
+Does not include tests or developer tools.
-    * `environment-dev.yml`
+    * `environment-dev.yml`: definition of an environment for developers.
+Please install to make full use of many useful features (e.g. tests, pre-commit hooks, etc.)
   - pip:
-    * `requirements.txt`
+    * `requirements.txt`: dependencies that are required to run the module.
+Does not include tests or developer tools.
-    * `requirements-dev.txt`: Dependencies for developers.
+    * `requirements-dev.txt`: dependencies for developers.
 Please install to make full use of many useful features (e.g. tests, pre-commit hooks, etc.)
 * Docker
   - `Dockerfile`
   - `docker-compose.yml`